squarepupil/website-pages/src/pages/detailed.md

 most impact.

-Thus we see that waves of excitement over this or that come over our community.An individual brings interests to our community and then the community takes those interests and rebroadcasts them to the individuals.
+Thus we see that waves of excitement over this or that come over our community.
+An individual brings interests to our community and then the community takes those interests and rebroadcasts them to the individuals.

 Likewise, our system of rules is not studied or enforced by anyone particular.